Signaling in the Age of AI: Evidence from Cover Letters: Introduction

 We first examine the effect of gaining access to the generative AI tool on cover letter tailoring and on workers' chances of receiving a callback.
 We use a difference-in-differences design comparing workers with and without access.
 Identification of the causal effect of the platform-native AI writing tool is complicated by the release of GPT-4, a general-purpose generative AI technology, one month before the tool’s launch.
 We address this by allowing for heterogeneous effects of GPT-4 by workers’ treatment status—whether they were on membership plans that granted access to the platform-native tool.
 We formalize the identification assumptions within an econometric framework.

 We find that access to the generative AI writing tool increased cover-letter tailoring by 0.16 standard deviations, while actual usage raised tailoring by 1.36 standard deviations.
 Applying the same design to callbacks as the outcome, we find that access to the generative AI tool increased the probability of receiving a callback by 0.43 percentage points, and usage raised it by 3.56 percentage points.
 The latter represents a 51\% increase relative to the pre-rollout average callback rate of 7.02\%.
 However, the results for callbacks are significant at the $10\%$ level but not at the $5\%$ level.
 A dynamic effect specification shows that the effect on callbacks tapered off after two months.
-These results suggest that generic or poorly matched cover letters present a barrier to receiving callbacks.
+These results suggest that generic or poorly matched cover letters present a significant barrier to receiving callbacks.
 In contrast, the estimates on actual awards are too imprecise to draw definitive conclusions.

 Our second finding is that AI substitutes for, rather than complements, workers' pre-AI cover letter tailoring skills.
 We compute workers’ average tailoring scores prior to the tool’s introduction and study the heterogeneous effects of access to the tool by pre-existing writing ability.
-We find that workers who previously wrote more tailored cover letters experienced smaller gains in cover letter tailoring—indeed, the best writers gained experienced 27\% smaller gains than the weakest ones.
+We find that workers who previously wrote more tailored cover letters experienced smaller gains in cover letter tailoring—indeed, the best writers gained half as much as the weakest ones.
 By enabling less skilled writers to produce more tailored cover letters, AI narrows the gap between workers with different initial abilities.

 Because AI narrows differences across workers, the informativeness of cover letters as a signaling device might be reduced.
 We test this directly by looking at how the correlation between cover letter tailoring and hiring changed following the introduction of the AI tool.
 The correlation between cover-letter tailoring and receiving a callback fell by 51\% after the launch of the AI tool, and the correlation with receiving an offer fell by 79\%.
 Instead, employers shifted toward other signals less susceptible to AI influence, such as workers’ past work experience.
 The correlation between callbacks and workers’ review scores—the platform’s proprietary metric summarizing past work experiences on the platform and determining the default ranking of applications—rose by 5\%.
 These patterns suggest that as AI adoption increases, employers substitute away from easily manipulated signals like cover letters toward harder-to-fake indicators of quality.
 This shift may have important implications, including favoring established workers at the expense of newcomers trying to enter the market.